the-turing-way/the-turing-way/book/website/foreword/community-roles.md

 _To explore different pathways for community members to get involved, please visit the **Start Page: **_[https://the-turing-way.start.page/](https://the-turing-way.start.page/)_.

-### Represent _The Turing Way_

-We have a chapter on {ref}`ch-presenting` to help you present and share about _The Turing Way_ in your network.

-_The Turing Way_ team will be happy to discuss your ideas with you, provide feedback and any other assistance you need for delivering a talk.

 ### Learn and Share Skills

 Community members are provided with opportunities to learn new skills, share their ideas and collaborate with others.